 Leptospirosis is a zoonosis that occurs in many domestic and wild animals (particularly dogs and rats); human infections are rare in the US and are acquired by contact with infected urine or tissue or contaminated water or soil.

 There are 2 phases of illness: septicemic and immune.

 The septicemic phase starts abruptly with headache, severe muscular aches, fever to > 39° C, chills, cough, sore throat, and sometimes hemoptysis; this phase lasts 4 to 9 days.

 The immune phase occurs between the 6th day and 12th day of illness when antibodies appear in serum; fever and other symptoms recur, and some patients develop meningitis.

 Weil syndrome is a severe form with jaundice and usually azotemia, anemia, diminished consciousness, and sometimes hemorrhagic manifestations.

-Treat severe illness with parenteral penicillin G or ampicillin and less severe cases with oral doxycycline, ampicillin, or amoxicillin.
+Treat severe illness with parenteral penicillin G, ampicillin, or ceftriaxone and less severe cases with oral doxycycline, ampicillin, or amoxicillin.